ulissesj/CTFs/247CTF/not_my_modulus/not_my_modulus.md

     fi
 done
 ```
-Run the script to get filename
+Run the script to get filename.

 ```
 $ ./decode.sh